kimchiiboiii/quizmaker/README.md

 File > New > Create a New Deck - to create a new flashcard deck .txt file in the current directory <br>
 <br>
 Load and use flashcard deck: <br>
-File > Load > Load Existing Deck - load a flashcard deck then display it File > Load > Create a New Deck - **WIP** currently it just does the same thing as "File > New > Create a New Deck" will change soon.
+File > Load > Load Existing Deck - load a flashcard deck then displays it. <br>
+File > Load > Create a New Deck - **WIP** currently it just does the same thing as "File > New > Create a New Deck" will change soon.